Synival/qscript/README.md

 **Defines a resource named `<string>` containing code `<block>`.**

-The '@' character indicates that the resource is to be automatically instantiated with as object named '@resource-name'.
+The '@' character indicates that the resource is to be automatically instantiated as an object named '@resource-name'.

 ### `<block>`